 Or so you would think.

-This is how it started: A few years ago I told the eldest, now 16 years old, to stop acting like a princess.
+This is how it started: A few years ago I told the eldest, who’s 18 this year, to stop acting like a princess.
 She didn’t get the inference because it was an ‘adult’ concept when dealing with children.

 What she did say was how she was going to be a princess when she grew up.
 I said there were not enough real-life princes to go around, a point she took on board with all the aplomb of as she was then 12-year-old, so it graduated to becoming a princess in a story.